django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 This app uses pickle!
 Look at the settings file.

 Pickle is a way to take Python data, like `{'key': ['val11', 'val2']}` and turn it into a file that can be loaded into Python later.

-Unfortunately, pickle is powerful: when loading data in from a pickle, Python will execute _code_ that the pickle file says to execute, not merely restore data.
+Unfortunately, pickle is powerful: when loading data in from a pickle, Pickle can cause Python to execute _code_ in addition to restoring data!

 Since Django's `signed_cookie` session store uses pickle to serialize the session data, you can cause _arbitrary code_ to run on the server.

 ---